awsdocs/amazon-s3-userguide/doc_source/UsingKMSEncryption.md

 There are additional charges for using AWS KMS keys\.
 For more information, see [AWS KMS key concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#kms_keys) in the *AWS Key Management Service Developer Guide* and [AWS KMS pricing](https://aws.amazon.com/kms/pricing)\.

 **Permissions**
 To upload an object encrypted with an AWS KMS key to Amazon S3, you need `kms:GenerateDataKey` permissions on the key\.
 To download an object encrypted with an AWS KMS key, you need `kms:Decrypt` permissions\.
-For information about AWS KMS permissions required for multipart upload, see [Multipart upload API and permissions](mpuoverview.md#mpuAndPermissions)\.
+For information about the AWS KMS permissions that are required for multipart uploads, see [Multipart upload API and permissions](mpuoverview.md#mpuAndPermissions)\.

 **Topics**
 + [AWS KMS keys](#aws-managed-customer-managed-keys)